- An academic focus supported by a community of Oxford scholars: Come away with in-depth knowledge of the region’s history and culture

 $270 – $420

 Private bath and double rooms have limited availability.
-These requests may be indicated in the appropriate section on the enrollment form.
+Requests for private baths may be indicated in the appropriate section on the enrollment form and are available on a first come; first served basis.

 - Applicants must be 19 years of age or older.